noman57/webrtc-screen-share/README.md

 ```

 With the server running, open a recent version of Firefox or Chrome and visit `https://localhost:8443`.
 Note the HTTPS!
 There is no redirect from HTTP to HTTPS!

+For screen sharing you need to add a crome plugin

+https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk   add this plugin .
+Then collect the extensionid on webrtc 310 no file .

 ## TLS